Last Updated on 17 January 2026 by Cycloscope

 By Michael Rozenblit – The World Was Here First – facebook.com/theworldwasherefirst

-For many people who grew up during the 1990s, most of what they will know about Kosovo is related to the Balkans war that devastated the region.
-However, while many of its neighbors – such as Montenegro and Croatia – have enjoyed booms in tourism since the war ended, Kosovo remains fairly untouched, even for travelers taking longer trips throughout the Balkans.
+For many people who grew up during the 1990s, most of what they know about Kosovo is related to the Balkan War that devastated the region.
+However, while many of its neighbors – such as Montenegro and Croatia – have enjoyed tourism booms since the war ended, Kosovo remains largely untouched, even for travelers taking longer trips throughout the Balkans.

-For those who make the effort to visit Kosovo, they will find a country that wants to move on from its tragic past and welcome tourists.
+Those who make the effort to visit Kosovo will find a country eager to move on from its tragic past and to welcome tourists.

-There’s also plenty to see in Kosovo, including the picturesque Ottoman-influenced old town of Prizren, the dynamic capital of Pristina, and plenty of hiking opportunities in the many national parks that exist throughout the country.
+There’s also plenty to see in Kosovo, including the picturesque Ottoman-influenced old town of Prizren, the dynamic capital of Pristina, and hiking opportunities in the many national parks throughout the country.

-The main safety-related things to keep in mind when traveling in Kosovo is to not go hiking on unmarked trails as there is still a risk of unexploded landmines and stay up to date on the latest news when traveling close to the Kosovo and Serbia border – there are still occasional skirmishes that can happen.
-You should also avoid entering Serbia from Kosovo as this will constitute illegal entry into Serbia.
+The main safety-related things to keep in mind when traveling in Kosovo are not to go hiking on unmarked trails, as there is still a risk of unexploded landmines, and to stay up to date on the latest news when traveling close to the Kosovo and Serbia border – there are still occasional skirmishes that can happen.
+You should also avoid entering Serbia from Kosovo, as this would constitute illegal entry.

 Abkhazia